waynejr2/ARCS_HSM_senior_project/README.md

 ***************

 Monkey Chatter:
-N Actors, chatting over time:
+N Actors, chatting over time, to all other Actors in their event:
 can we create a test the over time could lead to:
     -Chatting stopped
 	--Chatting remains the same